Skip to main content

 How can I or my group request medic support?

-You can reach out to us via email, Facebook, or Instagram to request support for individual care, mutual aid distributions, trainings, or actions.
+You can reach out to us via email, Facebook, or Instagram to request support for individual care, mutual aid distributions (“distros”), trainings, or actions.
 Please provide as much advance notice and detail as possible so we can assess capacity.
+Requests for event support made less than 6 weeks prior to an event date, we are likely unable to accommodate.
+Please note that we are currently booking trainings 3-6 months out, and we do not offer classes for businesses or private personal groups (though you may sign up individuals for our classes open to the public).

 How can I get involved or volunteer?